Accounting and auditing venue requirements

 A venue operator must ensure its gaming room hours of operation comply with all requirements, including, but not limited to:

-c.
-Part 2, 3(1) of the VGCCC Rules, made pursuant to section 3.5.23(1) of the Act, which states that a venue operator may offer gaming to a person only during the period or periods when a licence is granted under the Liquor Control Reform Act 1998 where the premises authorises the consumption on those premises of liquor supplied on those premises.
+3. Part 2, 3(1) of the Victorian Gambling and Casino Control Commission (VGCCC) Rules, made pursuant to section 3.5.23(1) of the Act, which states that a venue operator may offer gaming to a person only during the period or periods when a licence is granted under the Liquor Control Reform Act 1998 where the premises authorises the consumption on those premises of liquor supplied on those premises.

 To allow for adequate monitoring of a venues gaming room hours of operation, a venue operator must: